top of page

 • Repeats the process

-Used for patients with:
+This method is used for patients with:

 • Severe allergic reactions